Letters to Cleo: Solo careers

 Most of the band members also have solo careers.
 Most notable is Kay Hanley's career, which produced the albums Cherry Marmalade in 2002, The Babydoll EP in 2004, and Weaponize in 2008.
 She provided singing vocals for Rachael Leigh Cook in the 2001 film Josie and the Pussycats.
-In 2003, Hanley collaborated with Sega and musician Jun Senoue for the song "Follow Me" in the video game Sonic Heroes.
+In 2003, Hanley collaborated with musician Jun Senoue for the song "Follow Me" in the video game Sonic Heroes.
 Hanley has also been involved with Disney on several children's projects, including the Disney Channel's My Friends Tigger & Pooh, as well as writing all original songs for Disney Junior's hit series, Doc McStuffins.

 Michael Eisenstein has been doing session work and touring work for many artists including Our Lady Peace and Lisa Loeb.
 He is a producer and engineer.

 Hanley and Eisenstein married in the late '90s and have two children, Zoe Mabel and Henry Aaron (named for legendary baseball Hall Of Famer).
 They split up in 2010.

 Drummer Stacy Jones went on to form American Hi-Fi with fellow Boston musicians Drew Parsons, Jamie Arentzen and Brian Nolan.
 In addition to being the musical director and drummer for Miley Cyrus, Jones is also the musical director for Life of Dillon.
 Previous gigs also include playing drums for Matchbox Twenty, Madonna, Dia Frampton, Veruca Salt, Avril Lavigne, Ariana Grande, Joan Jett, Against Me!, The Jonas Brothers, The Flaming Lips, Lily Allen, Billy Ray Cyrus, Sheryl Crow, Cobra Starship, Aimee Mann, The Cab, Hey Monday, Butch Walker, and more.

 Scott Riebling went into the production side of music.
 He has produced work for The Von Bondies, Cobra Starship and Fall Out Boy.
 Riebling resides in Massachusetts.
 His brother Eric Riebling plays bass in Pittsburgh band The Affordable Floors.
 He co-owns a pizza chain (Stoked Pizza) located in the Boston area.

 Co-founding member Greg McKenna is playing live with his new band, City Rivals.
 McKenna resides in Dorchester, Massachusetts.

 Tom Polce played with several prominent Boston-based bands and is a producer and engineer.
 He lives in California.